adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-First we listen to the option's click event.
-The handler gets the list item, and calls `selectSuggestion` passing in that item.
-Then that method sets the text box value and hidden select box value accordingly.
-The last thing it does, is hide the menu and focus the text box.

-For keyboard users we do much the same thing, except we listen for when the user presses <kbd>space</kbd> or <kbd>enter</kbd> instead.
-Doing so performs the same routine.
+For keyboard we end up performing the exact same routine.
+It's just that this time we perform that routine when the user presses <kbd>space</kbd> or <kbd>enter</kbd>.

-Here's a summary of the other actions.
+The other actions can be summed up briefly.
 When the user presses:

-- <kbd>up</kbd>, focus is set to the previous option.
-If it's the first option, it's set to text box.
+- <kbd>up</kbd>, the previous option is focused.
+If it's the first option, focus is set to the text box.
-- <kbd>down</kbd>, focus is set to the next option.
+- <kbd>down</kbd>, the next option is focused.
-- <kbd>tab</kbd>, hide the menu.
+- <kbd>tab</kbd>, the menu is hidden.
-- <kbd>escape</kbd>, hide the menu and focus the text box.
+- <kbd>escape</kbd>, the menu is hidden and focus is set to the text box.
-- a character, then focus is set to the text box for them to continue typing.
+- a character, then focus is set to the text box so users can continue typing.

 ## 2. Choosing When To Fly